 “That you don’t have a boyfriend is a good sign that you and I are meant for each other.”

 “Don’t laugh.
-It turns me on.”
-Kenechukwu said huskily, staring directly at her eyes with a bonny face that made his words seem serious.
+It turns me on,” Kenechukwu said huskily, staring directly into her eyes with a frowning face that made his words seem serious.
 He looked into her face, trying to gauge her feelings.